canonical/k8s-snap/docs/src/charm/howto/cos-lite.md

 juju add-model --config logging-config='<root>=DEBUG' cos-cluster
 ```

-We also set the logging level to DEBUG so that helpful debug information is
+Set the logging level to DEBUG so that helpful debug information is shown when
-shown when you use `juju debug-log` (see [juju debug-log][juju-debug-log]).
+you use `juju debug-log` (see [juju debug-log][juju-debug-log]).

 Next, deploy your observability cluster using the `k8s` charm: